The man behind The Grueling Truth - Where Legends Speak

 In July, the Yankees were 14 1⁄2 games behind the Boston Red Sox, but rallied in the second half of the season to finish tied for first place.
 The Yankees were victorious over the Red Sox in the one-game playoff for the AL East title.
 This game featured Bucky Dent’s famous 3-run go-ahead home run in the 7th inning.

-The Yankees went on from their to beat the Los Angeles Dodgers for the second straight year in the World Series in 6 games.
+The Yankees went on from there to beat the Los Angeles Dodgers for the second straight year in the World Series in 6 games.

 In their first ten seasons, the Mets never had a winning record and never finished higher than ninth in the 10-team National League.
 In fact, in their inaugural 1962 season, they were 40-120.